 By 1921, more than 80 percent of the world's film industry was concentrated in Los Angeles.

-By 1923, petroleum discoveries in Los Angeles and the surrounding area had helped California become the country's largest oil producer, accounting for about one-quarter of the world's petroleum output.
+By 1923, oil discoveries had helped California become the country's largest oil producer, accounting for about one-quarter of the world's petroleum output.

-In 1923, the International Church of the Foursquare Gospel was founded in Los Angeles by Aimee Semple McPherson.
+In 1923, Aimee Semple McPherson founded the International Church of the Foursquare Gospel in Los Angeles.

-The Breed Street Shul in East Los Angeles, built in 1923, was the largest synagogue west of Chicago in its early decades.
+In 1923, the Breed Street Shul in East Los Angeles was built and became the largest synagogue west of Chicago.

 Los Angeles will be the third city after Paris (1900, 1924 and 2024) to host the Olympic Games three times.